williamc1107/INDE-577-2024/Supervised Learning/1-The Perceptron/README.md

 We encourage you to interact with the notebook, adjust the hyperparameters, and probe deeper into the Perceptron's strengths and weaknesses within the scope of binary classification.

-Embark on your journey of discovery with the Perceptron model!

 **Embark on your journey of discovery with the Perceptron model!**